masdeseiscaracteres/ugarit/data_science/metrics.md

 - Kullback-Leibler divergence
 - Jensen–Shannon divergence: symmetrized and smoothed version of the Kullback–Leibler divergence
 - Hellinger distance
+- Gini impurity: suppose we randomly pick a datapoint in our dataset, then randomly classify it according to the class distribution in the dataset.
+What’s the probability we classify the datapoint incorrectly?

 ## Association rule mining
 - [Huge compilation of metrics to evaluate association rules](https://michael.hahsler.net/research/association_rules/measures.html)